x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

   * Moisture - moisture can include actual standing water or as simple as high humidity which can encourage corrosion or even create electrical shorts
   * Electrical surges - insufficient grounding and surge protection can cause components to misbehave or even completely fail

-These examples show a consistent way of approaching inconsistent failure conditions.
+These examples show a consistent way you can approach inconsistent failure conditions.
 The presense of inconsistent conditions itself can point to potential areas to focus your troubleshooting efforts.

 ### Identify and Remove Assumptions

-Another very important concept is the ability to identify and remove assumptions.
-This means finding areas of the system where your brain just glosses over as "that's impossible" or "can't be in that area."
+Second is the ability to identify and remove assumptions.
+This means you need to find the areas of the system where your brain just glosses over as "that's impossible" or "can't be in that area."
 It's natural for us to think we know what areas are bulletproof and can't possibly be the problem.
 However, consistently, these areas are where we find the most frustrating and persistent bugs, specifically because they are the most overlooked areas.
 Examples of that would be:

 * Software systems
   * The tests are all passing so that area of code can't be the problem.